shiinamiyuki/mcgp/entry.md

 The effect of control variates is not substantial -- it reduces the variance by around 10% based on numerical experiments.
 Its implementation is fairly straightforward, except for a possible pitfall that is listed at the bottom of our report.

 When interpolating the solution using moving least squares, instead of fitting a polynomial for all sample points, we only fit the polynomial for k=16 nearest points.
 This is because MLS depends on sample distances which is unpredictable in adaptive sampling.
-In practice this knn interpolation scheme works well.
+In practice, this knn interpolation scheme works well.

-For most of more demos, we visualize the solultion by solving on a cross section of a 3d domain.
-The solution (which is a scalar field) is reprensented by a grey scale image.
+For most of the demos, we visualize the solution by solving it on a cross-section of a 3d domain.
+The solution (which is a scalar field) is represented by a greyscale image.
 For the gradient and Helmholtz decomposition (see below), we directly plot the vector field.

 We also implemented the 3-D Helmholtz decomposition as an application of MCGP in graphics.
 Note that they didn't use the most common definition of the Helmholtz decomposition
 $$X = \nabla u + \nabla\times A,$$ instead, they assume that $u$ and $A$ satisfy homogeneous Dirichlet boundary condition, which results in